Azure/autorest.az/doc/04-scenario-test-configuration.md

 ~~~

 ## How to generate cmdlet tests
 The cmdlet tests can be run under virtual server to check CLI command availability.
-Each CLI operation is a testcase in cmdlet tests:
+Each CLI operation is a test case in cmdlet tests:
 ~~~
 class PositiveTest(ScenarioTest):
     # EXAMPLE: /Operation/get/Operations_List